 BISMARCK - The Crop Protection Product Harmonization and Registration Board will meet at 1 p.m., Wednesday, April 12, in the North Dakota Department of Agriculture’s 6th floor conference room at the State Capitol.
 If you are unable to attend in person, you may call the conference call number to participate at 1-888-346-3659 – passcode 829039.

 BISMARCK – The State Board of Animal Health and the North Dakota Department of Agriculture are working closely with the U.S. Department of Agriculture’s Animal Plant Health Inspection Service (USDA-APHIS) to investigate and test cattle in North Dakota related to herds in South Dakota affected by bovine tuberculosis.

 Testing to date has found no evidence of tuberculosis infection in North Dakota.

 Ombudsmen and program partners in the North Dakota Department of Agriculture’s pipeline restoration and reclamation program will meet at 1 p.m., Monday, April 10, in the North Dakota Department of Agriculture’s 6th floor conference room at the State Capitol, Bismarck.

 BISMARCK – Agriculture Commissioner Doug Goehring is encouraging farmers and ranchers in northeast and north central North Dakota to monitor conditions and evaluate their operations for potential flood impacts that could affect livestock and other property.

-BISMARCK – North Dakota Agriculture Commissioner Doug Goehring has announced that four proposals submitted for the industrial hemp pilot program have been approved.
-A total of 17 proposals were submitted, with 11 deemed eligible.
+BISMARCK – North Dakota Agriculture Commissioner Doug Goehring has announced that 35 proposals submitted for the industrial hemp pilot program have been approved.
+Those producers will plant a total of 3,064 acres in 17 counties.